NotAPattern/my-config/README.md

   - [vk](https://www.vk.com/onethegraph "VK")

 # About
-I'm a Bachelor student at Omsk State University in CS.
+I have a Bachelor degree at Omsk State University, speciality: "Mathematics and CS".

-Love Windows 10 Mobile, like Windows Phone 8(8.1), Spotify, hate Microsoft.
+Love Windows 10 Mobile, like Windows Phone 8(8.1), Spotify.
+Hate Microsoft (without negative).

 I'm currently studying Rust.
+In the future I plan to study Erlang/Elixir.

+I dream of getting a job in Yandex.

 "Well, that was some experience
 Now just let me adjust the spacial controls